ballerupgis/SeMaWi/README.md

 1. From the old wiki, use Special:Export to obtain XML dumps of all the pages in the categories we want transferred
 2. Deploy the SeMaWi docker according to the instructions on this page.
 3. Import the XML dumps in the newly deployed SeMaWi container using Speciel:Importere (Special:Import)

-### MediaWiki secrets

-Your SeMaWi Docker image has been pre-seeded with random values for `$wgSecretKey` and `$wgUpgradeKey` configuration parameters in `LocalSettings.php`.
-These are regenerated each time you build the image.
-For each container that you run off an image you built for yourself, you are strongly urged to change these two values in the container. `$wgSecretKey` takes a 64 character alphanumeric string, and `$wgUpgradeKey` takes a 16 character alphanumeric string.

 ### Logo